-- The assets of the CRA exceeded its liabilities at the close of the most recent fiscal year by \$8.2 million (net position). - The CRA's total net position decreased by \$7.5 million which was attributable primarily to a project assistance agreement in advance of tax revenues. - The CRA's tax increment revenues increased by \$0.2 million or approximately 14.3%.
-This resulted from increased property values of 10.2% from all properties within the CRA.
+- The assets of the CRA exceeded its liabilities at the close of the most recent fiscal year by \$12.1 million (net position). - The CRA's total net position increased by \$3.9 million, or 48%, which was attributable primarily due to scheduled debt payments, and net revenues over expenditures. - The CRA's tax increment revenues increased by \$.5 million or approximately 31%.
+This resulted from increased property values from all properties within the CRA.